 Expressing gratitude and generosity are qualities that make people remember you.
 Being noticed is critical in building your personal brand.
 By being generous, you build goodwill and are associated with positive feelings.
 This will help you open the door to new opportunities and experiences.

 A habit is doing something that you don’t have to think about it.
 There are good habits and bad habits.
 Make sure you cultivate good habits like exercise, helping others, being proactive, and developing your leadership skills.
-Learn the 10 habits for building a personal brand.

 Your personal brand helps you clearly and consistently define and communicate who you are.
 There are three key components of your personal brand identity: 1) who you are and what you do; 2) why you do it; 3) your tagline.

 Keep it simple, stupid (KISS).
 If you understand a topic, you know how to explain it simply.
 People who have strong personal brands can communicate complex topics in simple terms.
-Learn the 10 ways use to KISS principle to simplify your life.

 As part of personal branding 101, the overall goal with branding yourself is to differentiate yourself in the marketplace so you can attain your objectives.
 What are your objectives or goals?
 It is important to define those so you can better define yourself and how you are different.
 To be hired, you must first be found.